DinoChiesa/Apigee-Java-XOP-Handler/README.md

 The callout strips out the UsernameToken element and resets the message.content variable.

-## Notes
+## Additional Notes

 1. This callout uses a modified version of the multipart-handler module.
+The source of that version is included here.

    The modifications include:
    * mark one private static method as public on MultipartInput
    * expose one new method on PartInput: getHeaderNames()

 2. The callout is fairly rigid.
 It handles only:
    * messages with 2 parts
-   * the first part must have content-type: application/soap+xml or text/xml, and must be a valid SOAP message.
+   * the first part must have content-type: `application/soap+xml` or `text/xml`, and must be a valid SOAP message.
    * the second part must have content-type: application/zip